-- Allows people who use illegal drugs which they have to inject into their own bodies to obtain new, clean needles from pharmacists. - Generally it will cost about \$1 for each new needle and syringe.
+- Allows people who use illegal drugs which they have to inject into their own bodies to obtain new, clean needles from pharmacists. - The programme has been effective at preventing drug users from contracting HIV and Hepatitis B.

+- Generally it will cost about \$1 for each new needle and syringe.
 The price can vary from outlet to outlet. - However, most outlets provide a one for one exchange so that if you bring a used needle and syringe into the exchange you can receive a new replacement needle and syringe at no cost.